tdossin/decoix/README.md

 Scrapes a URL and stands up a local copy for development.

-const scrapeTarget = "/"; // This is the URL for the page you want to duplicate const scrapeToDirectory = "./\_ORIG"; // This is the local folder for the website files
+`scrapeTarget` This is the URL for the page you want to duplicate `scrapeToDirectory` This is the local folder for the website files

-// Use Node to run the scraper script by typing
+Set both of these arguments in the script, then run it

-// > node scraper.mjs
+`node scraper.mjs`

 Notes: